Can Daith Piercing Reduce Anxiety?

 As daith piercing is not clinically proven to reduce anxiety, one must weigh out the possible risks to the potential benefits.[4]
 In addition, it’s worthwhile to keep in mind, that even if it does appear to relieve symptoms of anxiety, daith piercing should not be viewed as a replacement for more conventional treatments, such as lifestyle changes, practicing mindfulness, and professional counseling.

 Those whose anxiety interferes with their daily functioning are strongly encouraged to seek professional help rather than completely relying on somewhat helpful methods, yet still unproven.
-There are a variety of well-accepted forms of therapy for dealing with anxiety, many of which are commonly provided by the majority of practitioners and online therapy services.
-These more conventional options may sometimes even be complemented by alternative treatments.
+There are a variety of well-accepted forms of therapy for dealing with anxiety, both traditional and alternative forms of treatment that have proven to be effective.

 References